How to Invest $200K: 9 Best Ways in 2023

 4. Real Estate

-Real estate investing is the next avenue to consider.
-To be clear, it’s not for everyone, but here are some reasons why you should at least explore your options.
+Real estate investing is another possibility when learning how to invest $200k.
+It’s not for everyone, but here are some reasons why you should at least explore your options.

 1. It allows you to increase your net worth and diversify your investment portfolio.

-2. It can also offer some nice tax advantages.
+2. It may offer some nice tax advantages.

-For example, if you get a good deal on a rental property, you can build it up and sell it for a profit.
-To avoid paying capital gains on your profits, you can complete a 1031 exchange, which allows you to contribute your profits toward the purchase of your next investment property.
+For example, if you get a good deal on a rental property, you can renovate it and sell it for a profit.
+To avoid paying capital gains on your profits, you can conduct a 1031 exchange, allowing you to contribute your profits toward purchasing your next investment property.

 You can also generate recurring cash flow by renting your properties to residential or commercial tenants.

-Over the course of a 15- or 30-year mortgage, the equity value of the property should far exceed what you originally paid.
+Over a 15- or 30-year mortgage, the property’s value may increase, earning you equity or profit.
 Oftentimes, investors try to sell around the 27.5-year mark when they can no longer write off depreciation on their taxes.
-At that point, it could make sense to do a 1031 exchange and diversify your holdings across several smaller properties.
+At that point, doing a 1031 exchange and diversifying your holdings across several smaller properties might make sense.

 5. REITs (Real Estate Investment Trusts)